Pangolin Safari

 • Responsible Tourism: Choose ethical ecotourism providers committed to the protection of pangolins.

-Can I see Pangolins at Working with Wildlife?
+Will I see Pangolins at Working with Wildlife?

-Yes!
 Putting this pangolin safari and monitoring project aside, Khamab Kalahari Reserve offers opportunities to potentially observe pangolins and other nocturnal species in their natural habitat.
 The reserve is home to Aardvark, Aardwolf, Bat-Eared and Cape Foxes, Brown and Spotted Hyenas, Caracals, Genets, Honey Badgers, Leopard, and Porcupines.
 This pangolin safari and monitoring often includes a night drive, where your chances of encountering these animals are highest.
 These ethical encounters contribute directly to pangolin conservation efforts on the reserve.

 Can I hold a pangolin during my Working with Wildlife experience?

-No. While pangolins are fascinating, we prioritize their well-being.
+NO. While pangolins are fascinating, we prioritize their well-being.
 Holding wild animals can cause them unnecessary stress, so we avoid it unless absolutely necessary, such as for medical care or to take it out of harm’s way.
 This applies to pangolins just as much as it does to tortoises, chameleons, or snakes.
 Our team handles any essential interactions.
 However, you’ll still have incredible opportunities to observe and contribute to pangolin conservation through this pangolin safari!

 Pangolin safari - male pangolin crossing a Kalahari road on two legs, tail extended